VVS Reconfiguration Plan

 Was the community given a vote on this change?

-This decision rests with the elected Board of Education, which represents the community.
-While there is no public vote, family, staff, student and community input is essential.
-The district is holding Town Hall sessions, publishing information online, and encouraging feedback so that questions and concerns can directly inform the Board’s decision-making.
+This decision rested with the elected Board of Education, which represents the community.
+While there was no public vote, family, staff, student and community input was essential.
+The district held Town Hall sessions, published information online, and encouraged feedback so that questions and concerns can directly inform the Board’s decision-making.

 Will childcare be available for the entire district?